 Ph.D.
-Emory University, 2002
+Emory University

 B.A.
 University of California, San Diego

-Peri M. Klemm, Ph.D. is associate professor of African, Oceanic, and Native American art history.
-Her courses address the cultural context of non-Western arts and the receptions and display of non-Western art in the West.
-Her dissertation and published materials focus on identity, dress, and the body in Oromia.
-At the CSUN Art Galleries, she has co-curated with her exhibition design students ‘African Arts in the Lifecycle’, ‘Island Affinities: Contemporary Arts of Oceania’, and ‘Bareedina: Women of Oromia.’
-A book on the historical and contemporary body art practices of Oromo women in Ethiopia and Kenya is forthcoming.
-She received her doctorate in African art history and a master's in Ancient American art history from Emory University.
+Peri M. Klemm, Ph.D. is Professor of African, Oceanic, and Native American art history.
+Her courses address the cultural context of global arts and the receptions and display of non-Western art in the West.
+Her published materials focus on identity, dress, and the body in the Horn of Africa.
+Peri has received a Fulbright award and an Andrew W. Mellon grant to conduct research on African art.